Skip to main content

 info

 GraphQL is statically typed and uses a schema containing information about all the available queries, mutations and types.
-In the GraphQL playground, you can explore the schema by clicking the "docs" tab on the right hand side.
+In GraphiQL, you can explore the schema by clicking the Docs icon (first icon from the top) on the right side of the interface.